NicoRuizDev/Dashactyl-Manager/README.md

 <!-- DOCUMENTATION -->
 ## Documentation

-Documentation of this Discord BOT is hosted on our documentation page: [https://docs.nicoruiz.dev/](https://docs.nicoruiz.dev/docs/category/discordcdn)
+Documentation of this Discord BOT is hosted on [https://docs.nicoruiz.dev/docs/category/dashactyl-manager](https://docs.nicoruiz.dev/docs/category/dashactyl-manager)

 <p align="right">(<a href="#top">back to top</a>)</p>